Akash-Shaji/Akash-Shaji/README.md

 - 👋 Hi, I’m @Akash-Shaji
-- 👀 I’m interested in app development, web development, ai-ml, data science
+- 👀 I’m interested in AI-ML, Data Science and Cyber Security
 - 📫 How to reach me - akashshajidevacc@gmail.com